pauldreik/lemac/README.md

 The AES performance, as measured by `openssl speed -evp AES-128-ECB` is about 3.4 GiB/s.

-# Support
+# Hardware and OS support

+The code requires C++20. amd64 (AES-NI) is supported (most current desktop cpus), as well as arm64 with cryptographic extensions (like the current apple hardware and raspberry pi 5).
+Support for other architectures is planned by providing a non-accelerated fallback implementation.

+## Linux
-This code runs with clang(>=16) and gcc (>=12) on amd64 linux.
-It requires C++20.
+The code runs with clang(>=16) and gcc (>=12).
 It may work with earlier compiler versions, but those are not tested in CI.

-It should run on any amd64 cpu with aes support, which is most current desktop cpus.
-It does dynamic dispatch to select between AES-NI and VAES.

-It also runs on arm64 with AES support:
- * raspberry pi 5 (but not earlier versions)
- * apple M1/M2/M3 cpus (of these, only M3 has been tested)

-Support for other platforms is planned, by providing a non-accelerated fallback.
+## Apple
+The code works on apple with xcode and current hardware (apple silicon).
+Apple M1 and M3 have been tested successfully.

+## Windows
+amd64 is supported, arm64 is planned.

 # Usage